Argen1sw/ROS-robots/README.md

 3) For the navigation capabiltiies and object detections side of the project:
-	Start testing the camera ralsense D400 and if this is going to work with the raspberry pi
+	-Start testing the camera ralsense D400 and if this is going to work with the raspberry pi -Play with the realsense wrappers and get a good idea of how the cameras can be implemented on object detections -Wrap the cameras modules with the displacement modules, such as the motors movement and program I put together already -Tune the whole system